vapnguyen24/rn-base/README.md

 ---

-## 🔐 Cấu hình môi trường
+## 🔐 Environment Configuration

-Các file môi trường đều nằm trong folder `env` tại root project (liên hệ với chủ sở hữu để lấy folder nếu projcet chưa có)

-Sử dụng thư viện [`react-native-keys`](https://github.com/numandev1/react-native-keys) hoặc tương đương để load biến môi trường.
+All environment files are located in the `env` folder at the project root (contact the owner to obtain this folder if your project does not have it).

+Remember add folder env to gitiginore

+Use a library like [`react-native-keys`](https://github.com/numandev1/react-native-keys) or similar to load environment variables.

 ---

-## 📸 Hình ảnh demo
+## 📸 Screenshot demo

 Screenshot content